 Young women can fall into the trap of wanting to look like super-thin models or television personalities.
 These unrealistic goals can lead to an unhealthy body image and low self-esteem, not to mention disordered eating behaviors.
 This may involve eating too little, eating too much or following a restricted diet of only “healthy” foods.
 Some early warning signs of disordered eating are rapid weight loss, overly picky eating and the desire to eat alone.
 (See Eating Disorders.)

 A healthy diet is essential to overcoming poor body image issues.
-Embrace a variety foods with balance is key.
+Embracing a variety foods with balance is key.
 A healthy eating plan includes:

 - Lean red meat